Phantas0s/.dotfiles/zsh/README.md

 Display the command more often used in the shell

+## Manual & Help

+* `cheat <command>`

+Display command cheatsheet from [cheat.sh](cheat.sh).

 ## Other

 ### File system

 * `mkcd`

-Similar to cd.
-Create a folder like `mkdir -p` and goes in it.
+Create a folder like `mkdir -p` and jump to it.

 * `mkmv`

-Similar to mv.
-Move a file or a folder, and create the filepath if it doesn't exist
+Move a file or a folder, and create the filepath if it doesn't exist.

-* `mkmv`
+* `mkcp`

-Similar to cp.
-Copy a file or a folder, and create the filepath if it doesn't exist
+Copy a file or a folder, and create the filepath if it doesn't exist.

 ### Productivity